-Generally coaches with be as effective as each other, but there is a situation where this isn't the case.
+Generally coaches will be as effective as each other, but there is a situation where this isn't the case.
 Again you can read about this in the Nets section.

 The other types of staff you can recruit are as follows: